padiketeku/EarthObservation101-Practicals/Activity-05-Visualization of Multi-band Imagery.md

 ### Select image bands

 It is not always that all the image bands are required for a project.
 Thus, the `ee.Image.select()` method can be used to select relevant bands only.
-In this activity, we used this method to select `B2, B3, B4, B5, B6, and B7`.
+In this activity, we used this method to select `B2, B3, B4, B5, B6, B7`.
 The below code selects the bands, but keeps the same variable name (lsat9).
 This means that lsat9 was updated to contain 6 bands rather than 17, and thus further use of lsat9 shows only 6 bands.

 ```JavaScript
 //select image bands